 Visit Wales and explore our great mountain ranges, lush valleys, many ancient castles, our history, language, music, food, and much more.
 So what are you waiting for, Visit Wales soon.

-Wales is a country that is part of the UK and the island of Great Britain.
+Visit Wales a country that is part of the UK and the island of Great Britain.
 It is bordered by England to its east and the Atlantic Ocean and Irish Sea to its west.

 Wales is a popular location for filming.
 Our landscape has provided the setting to Hollywood movies such as Harry Potter and popular television shows including Dr Who.